 Old School Wisdom Of The Program

-- Low fat foods myth: you actually must eat fat as well as any other nutrients contrary to popular low fat food diet mantras.
-According to the program, fats and cholesterol help regenerate hormones, in particular the all important testosterone responsible for enhanced metabolism, fat burning and muscle building.
+1 – Low-fat foods myth: contrary to popular low-fat food diet mantras, you actually must eat fat as well as any other nutrient.
+According to the program, fats and cholesterol help regenerate hormones, particularly the all-important testosterone responsible for enhanced metabolism, fat burning, and muscle building.

-- Endless cardio myth: according to the author, treadmills, spins, running or any endurance training only exacerbates the aging process because this kind of long, sustained aerobic activity increases the production of free radicals, which in turn feed on nutrients and tissues.
+2 – Endless cardio myth: according to the author, treadmills, spins, running, or any endurance training only exacerbate the aging process because this kind of long, sustained aerobic activity increases the production of free radicals, which in turn feed on nutrients and tissues.

-- Being old myth: a healthy lifestyle, correct training and nutrition are everything.
-There is no such a thing as having a beer belly or being fat and saggy just because of chronological age.
+3 – Being old myth: a healthy lifestyle, correct training, and nutrition are everything.
+There is no such thing as having a beer belly or being fat and saggy just because of chronological age.

 About Steve And Becky Holman